BarkBarkUnyu/shock/README.md

 | RAINBOW     | 4   |

 The modifier is a generic modifier that applies to various actions throughout the game aside stat required actions, such as morale and generic troop creation.

-Generic troops may be rated(TAP) according to their quality, with Regular being 5-5-5.
-Modifiers applying, an untrained generic would be 2-2-2 and a rainbow generic 9-9-9.

 ### Descriptions and Examples